harry0302/udacity-full-stack-javascript-developer-prj2/README.md

 ## Deconstruction

 1. Run `npm run db-down` to drop the regular database tables.
-2. Run `docker compose down -v` to delete the databases
+2. Run `docker-compose down -v` to delete the databases